 - Telecom Infrastructure Services: this is the Group's largest segment by turnover.
 It provides a wide range of integrated network infrastructure services to enable access to the Group's telecom infrastructure by MNOs and other wireless telecommunications and broadband network operators, allowing such operators to offer their own telecommunications services to their customers.
-The Telecom Infrastructure Services segment contributed 76% of the Group's operating income in the six-month period ended June 30, 2020, amounting to €550,866 thousand, and contributed 67% of the Group's operating income in the year ended December 31, 2019, amounting to €694,248 thousand. - Broadcasting Infrastructure: this is the Group's second largest segment by turnover.
+The Telecom Infrastructure Services segment contributed 79% of the Group's operating income in the year ended December 31, 2020, amounting to ε 1,272,583 thousand, and contributed 67% of the Group's operating income in the year ended December 31, 2019, restated, amounting to ε 694,248 thousand. - Broadcasting Infrastructure: this is the Group's second largest segment by turnover.
 The Group currently provides broadcasting services only in Spain, where it is the only operator offering nationwide coverage of the DTT service (source: CNMC).
-Its services consist of the distribution and transmission of television and radio signals, the operation and maintenance of broadcasting networks, the provision of connectivity for media content and overthe-top ("OTT") broadcasting services and other services.
+Its services consist of the distribution and transmission of television and radio signals, the operation and maintenance of broadcasting networks, the provision of connectivity for media content and OTT broadcasting services and other services.
 Through the provision of broadcasting services, Cellnex has developed unique know-how that has helped to develop other services within its portfolio.
-The Broadcasting Infrastructure segment contributed 16% of the Group's operating income in the six-month period ended June 30, 2020, amounting to €117,471 thousand, and contributed 23% of the Group's operating income in the year ended December 31, 2019, amounting to €235,383 thousand. - Other Network Services: the Group provides the infrastructure required to develop a connected society by providing the following network services: data transport, security and control, Smart communication networks including IoT, Smart Services and managed services and consulting, as well as optic fiber services.
+The Broadcasting Infrastructure segment contributed 14% of the Group's operating income in the year ended December 31, 2020, amounting to €227,257 thousand, and contributed 23% of the Group's operating income in the year ended December 31, 2019, restated, amounting to €235,383 thousand. - Other Network Services: the Group provides the infrastructure required to develop a connected society by providing network services such as data transport, security and control, Smart communication networks including IoT, Smart Services and managed services and consulting, as well as optic fiber services.
 As a telecom infrastructure operator, Cellnex can facilitate, streamline and accelerate the deployment of these services through the efficient connectivity of objects and people, in both rural and urban environments, helping to build territories enabled by genuine Smart infrastructure services.
 This constitutes a specialized business that generates relatively stable cash flows with potential for further growth.
-The Other Network Services segment contributed 7% of the Group's operating income in the six-month period ended June 30, 2020, amounting to €52,234 thousand, and contributed 10% of the Group's operating income in the year ended December 31, 2019, amounting to €101,214 thousand.
+The Other Network Services segment contributed 7% of the Group's operating income in the year ended December 31, 2020, amounting to €104,932 thousand, and contributed 10% of the Group's operating income in the year ended December 31, 2019, restated, amounting to €101,214 thousand.

-As of June 30, 2020, Cellnex had 42,595 infrastructures (40,505 sites and 2,090 nodes), operating 25%, 27%, 7%, 2%, 18%, 36%, 10%, and 27% of the infrastructures in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland, Ireland and Portugal, respectively (source: Arthur D. Little, latest available data).
-As of the date of this Prospectus, the Group owns and operates approximately 7,400 additional sites and has the right to market approximately 900 additional sites in the United Kingdom following completion of the Arqiva Acquisition on July 8, 2020.
-Upon the completion of the NOS Towering Acquisition, the Group will own and operate approximately 2,000 additional sites in Portugal, plus up to approximately 400 additional new or existing sites that the Group will acquire from the NOS group by 2026.
+With the latest available data as of the date of this Prospectus, Cellnex has 60,604 sites, operating 24%, 26%, 7%, 21%, 23%, 41%, 36%, 48%, 27%, 16% and 21% of the infrastructures in Spain, Italy, the Netherlands, the United Kingdom, France, Switzerland, Ireland, Portugal, Austria, Denmark, and Sweden, respectively (source: Arthur D. Little, latest available data).
+Upon the completion of the Iliad Poland Acquisition, the Polkomtel Acquisition, the CK Hutchison Holdings Pending Transactions, the T-Mobile Infra Acquisition, the Hivory Acquisition, the Group will own and operate approximately 14,428, 9,140, 6,000, 3,150 and 10,535 additional sites in Poland, Italy, the United Kingdom, the Netherlands and France, respectively.